 Reports COVID-19 Vaccination

-An adverse reaction is a response to a vaccine or a medicinal product which is noxious and unintended.
-In the case of vaccines, the absence of an effect (e.g., no vaccine protection after vaccination) is also particularly relevant and should be reported in any case.
+An adverse reaction to the vaccine is any reaction that is harmful and unintended.
 Not every sign of illness that occurs in temporal connection with a vaccination is also attributable to the vaccination.
 If vaccines are administered to a large number of persons, the probability increases that after a vaccination complaints occur that were not triggered by the vaccination but by other causes, such as another illness occurring at the same time or shortly afterwards ("background incidence").

 In Austria, the Federal Office for Safety in Health Care (BASG) records all suspected adverse reactions to medicinal products and vaccines that have occurred in Austria and are reported by health professionals or patients.
 In Austria, patients and their relatives can voluntarily report adverse drug reactions directly to the BASG.
 Physicians, pharmacists and other health care professionals are legally obliged to report adverse reactions.